 Rainbow Resource Center (RRC)

-This drop-in resource center for LGBT students and allies features a lending library of books and films available to the campus community.
-Those interested in learning more about LGBT issues can utilize the Rainbow Resource Center.
+This drop-in resource center for LGBT students and allies offers a gathering and social space for students who identify as being part of this community.
+The center also offers a lending library full of resources.
 You can find the RRC on the main floor of the Memorial Union near the Information Center.

 The New Balance Student Recreation Center is located on Hilltop Road and is home to a recreational pool and hot tub, an indoor track, a large open basketball floor, an indoor arena, racquetball courts, weights and cardio exercise equipment, and rooms for group fitness classes.

 Recitation classes or sections are designed to supplement a lecture-style class.
 Typically a student will attend multiple lecture classes and recitation classes in a single week.
 While during the lecture the student will be taught new material, during a recitation the instructor may offer supplemental instruction, review concepts from the lecture, have students complete problems to help them further learn the material, or work on homework as a group.